-1 (6) A school district may advance a student through the primary program when it is 2 determine ed that it is in the best educational interest of the student.
-A student who is 3 at least fi ve (5) years of age, but less than six (6) years of age, and is advanced in 4 the prima ary program may be classified as other than a kindergarten student for 5 purposes of funding under KRS 157.310 to 157.440 if the student is determined to 6 have acq uired the academic and social skills taught in kindergarten as determined 7 by local board policy in accordance with the process established by Kentucky 8 Board of Education administrative regulation.
-9 (7) Data shal l be collected by each school district on the number of students, in each 10 school ha ving a primary program, who take : 11 (a) Five e (5) years to complete the primary program if original enrollment was in 12 kind dergarten; or 13 (b) Six (6) years to complete the primary program if original enrollment was in 14 a pi reschool education program for four (4) year old children.
-15 The data shall be reported in the annual performance report described in KRS 16 158.6453 17 → Section n 3.
-KRS 157.320 is amended to read as follows: 18 As u sed in KR \$ 157.310 to 157.440, unless the context otherwise requires: 19 (1) (a) "Av verage daily attendance" means the aggregate days attended by pupils in a 20 pub lic school, adjusted for weather-related low attendance days if applicable, 21 divi ded by the actual number of days the school is in session, after the five (5) 22 day uay s with the lowest attendance have been deducted.
-23 uay (b) [(a)] s with the lowest attendance have been deducted.
-Aggregate days shall include, in addition to the aggregate number of 23 24 (b) [(a)] (b) [(a)] day Aggregate days shall include, in addition to the aggregate number of 24 (b) [(a)] day of c Aggregate days shall include, in addition to the aggregate number of s attended by a pupil who was suspended during a school year, the number days attended by a pupil who was expelled for behavioral problems, the number of days the pupil was expelled up to a total of one hundred seventyfive (175) days.
-This total may extend into the next school year and shall be counted in the average daily attendance for the next year;
+1 (6) A school district may advance a student through the primary program when it is 2 determined that it is in the best educational interest of the student.
+A student who is 3 at least five (5) years of age, but less than six (6) years of age, and is advanced in 4 the primary program may be classified as other than a kindergarten student for 5 purposes of funding under KRS 157.310 to 157.440 if the student is determined to 6 have acquired the academic and social skills taught in kindergarten as determined 7 by local board policy in accordance with the process established by Kentucky 8 Board of Education administrative regulation.
+9 (7) Data shall be collected by each school district on the number of students, in each 10 school having a primary program, who take: 11 (a) Five (5) years to complete the primary program if original enrollment was in 12 kindergarten; or 13 (b) Six (6) years to complete the primary program if original enrollment was in 14 a preschool education program for four (4) year old children.
+15 The data shall be reported in the annual performance report described in KRS 16 158.6453.
+17 → Section 3.
+KRS 157.320 is amended to read as follows: 18 As u used in KRS 157.310 to 157.440, unless the context otherwise requires: 19 (1) (a) "Average daily attendance" means the aggregate days attended by pupils in a 20 public school, adjusted for weather-related low attendance days if applicable, 21 divided by the actual number of days the school is in session, after the five (5) 22 days with the lowest attendance have been deducted.
+23 (b)[(a)] Aggregate days shall include, in addition to the aggregate number of 24 days attended by a pupil who was suspended during a school year, the number 25 of days the pupil was suspended, not to exceed ten (10) days in total for the 25

+(c)[(b)]

-27 (c)[(b)] Aggregate days shall include, in addition to the aggregate number of
+Aggregate days shall include, in addition to the aggregate number of